MichaelBotha-Repos/All-Programming-Projects-and-Studies/Independent Projects and Studies/C++ Essentials/QR/README.txt

     2.)
 Open a PowerShell session and navigate to the directory housing the program.

     3.)
-Select/run the "display_train_stop_sequence.exe" leave a space and enter the file path of the Stop Sequence tex file.
+Select the "display_train_stop_sequence.exe" leave a space and enter the file path of the Stop Sequence tex file.
 If it is in the same directory as the program simply enter .\textfile.txt